 There are now more self-service check-outs in the UK than the rest of Europe put together.
 The benefits for retailers are clear as they reduce need for in-store staff and boost the bottom line.

 But frustration from consumers remains, with 63 percent saying they don’t like using them, according to a recent Which? survey of 2,700.

 So, how can the views of retailers and consumers be reconciled?

-Stephen Miillard, CEO of retail tech business accelerator Eccomplished believes self service check out and self scanners are a great example of innovation in retail.
+Stephen Millard, CEO of retail tech business accelerator Accomplished believes self-service check out and self-scanners are a great example of innovation in retail.
 “When done well, they can be extremely effective.
-This doesn’t necessarily come down to increased automation, but actually allowing the customer to take responsibility.
+This doesn’t necessarily come down to increased automation but actually allowing the customer to take responsibility.
 This increasing trend for self-service also sits alongside the changes in shopping patterns with smaller baskets more often becoming the mainstay of many supermarkets and the multi-trolley major shop moving online for home delivery.”